kon3155/tianyedoctor/content/en/authors/zhangzhan/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Anyang tumor hospital, Anyang, Henan province
+  - name: Anyang Tumor Hospital, Anyang, Henan province.

 # Short bio (displayed in user profile at end of posts)